Daniel-Ojo-Williams/task-management-app-API/README.md

     }
   }
   ```
+  ##### Sign in

-  After sign up in the same session, users can also sign in
+  After sign up in the same session, users can also sign in.

-  path: /api/v1/auth/signin
-  Requires a JSON object containing email and password
+  Requires a JSON object containing email and password.

+  path: /api/v1/auth/signin.

   Example request:
   ```json
   {